ianphil/ContainerCamp/labfive/multiapp.md

     docker service scale READ_web=3
     docker service ls

-Take a look at the Docker Visualizer windows you had from Lab four.
+Take a look at the Docker Visualizer window you opened in Lab four.
 Notice how the containers making up this application are deployed in the cluster.